About educational apps for autistic children

 How apps work with other therapies and supports

-If you’re thinking of using an app, it’s a good idea to let teachers, speech therapists and other professionals know.
+If you’re thinking of using an app, it’s a good idea to let teachers, therapists and other professionals know.

 But other apps might work differently from the strategies your child’s professionals are using, which can make it harder for your child to learn.
+For example, your child’s therapist might be teaching your child to schedule their homework using a ‘first-then’ visual schedule.
+If you introduce a scheduling app that uses a different approach, your child might get confused and give up.

 Finding apps for autistic children

-But most apps haven’t been tested, and testing would probably find that many of them don’t really help autistic children.
-This might be because they’re poorly designed or don’t focus on the social, communication and behaviour difficulties that autistic children experience.
+But most apps haven’t been tested, and testing would probably find that many of them don’t really help.
+This might be because the apps:

 The Autism Association of Western Australia reviews apps it thinks support evidence-based practice on its Autism Apps website.
 The reviews are listed in categories, which you can search.